core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When using the pairwise mode of Group OSCORE, messages are protected and processed as specified in {{RFC8613}}, with the modifications described in this section.

 The pairwise mode takes advantage of an existing security context for the group mode to establish a security context shared exclusively with any other member.
-In order to use the pairwise mode the signature scheme of the group mode MUST support a combined signature and encryption scheme; for example signature with ECDSA, and encryption using AES-CCM with key derived with ECDH.
+In order to use the pairwise mode, the signature scheme of the group mode MUST support a combined signature and encryption scheme; for example signature with ECDSA, and encryption using AES-CCM with key derived with ECDH.
 The pairwise mode does not support intermediary verification of source authentication or integrity.

 The pairwise mode MAY be supported.
 However, it MUST be supported by endpoints that support the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} and/or block-wise transfers {{RFC7959}}.
 An endpoint implementing only a silent server does not support the pairwise mode.